-Your English language qualification must be no more than three and a half years old from the start date of the programme you are applying to study, unless you are using IELTS, TOEFL, LanguageCert International ESOL or Trinity ISE, in which case it must be no more than two years old.
+Your English language qualification must be no more than two years old from the start date of the programme you are applying to study, unless you are using CAE and CPE, in which case it can be no more than three and a half years old.

 Degrees taught and assessed in English